Epic 4 Days Road Trip Alsace Itinerary (With Insider Tips)

 I think you should spend at least 4 days in Alsace on a road trip.

-This 4-days in Alsace itinerary leaves some room for relaxation and time to appreciate the villages.
+This 4-day Alsace itinerary leaves some room for relaxation and time to appreciate the villages.

 Of course, the more time you have, the better.
 There is much more in Alsace to be seen and done than what I could fit into this itinerary.